LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/studio/_index.md

 Before you turn in your vizzes:

-1. Make sure that they are easy to read.
+1. Make sure they are easy to read.
-1. Review and edit any axes so that they don't contain any file information.
+1. Review and edit any axes so that they don't contain the file name information.
 1. Make sure any filtering, group, or set information is easy to understand.

-   1. For example, when using a set the predefined labels may say “In” and “Out”.
+   1. For example, when using a set, the predefined labels may say “In” and “Out”.
 Would extra context make them easier to understand?
    1. Don't forget to title your charts.

 1. If you want to explore fonts and colors, go right ahead.